ioannisKatri/simple-form/README.md

 ## Getting Started

-- Make sure you have `Docker` and `Node.js` installed on your machine.
+- Make sure you have [docker](https://docs.docker.com/get-docker/) and [nodejs](https://nodejs.org/en/download/) installed on your machine.
 - copy the file `.env.dist` to `.env` in the same root directory

 ## Setup